nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 * Severity - for example, a patient record may have a severe asthmatic attack.
 * Episodicity - for example, this is the patient's first episode of an asthmatic attack.

-The provider system will translate all of the qualifiers included with the clinical code into human-readable text and concatenate them with the text entered by the recorder (placing the qualifiers first) and placing in observation.comment.
+The provider system will translate all of the qualifiers included with the clinical code into human-readable text and concatenate them with the text entered by the recorder (placing the qualifiers first) and placing in `observation.comment`.

 ## Values ##

 Values are any reading or result that is recorded with the uncategorised data.
 For example, the uncategorised data 50373000 (Body Height) may have a value of 156cm.

 ### Single values ###
 The majority of uncategorised data that contains values will only have a single value.
-In these cases, the value will be exported in observation.value.
+In these cases, the value will be exported in `observation.value`.

 ### Multiple values ###
 There are some cases where an item of uncategorised data may contain multiple values.
 This happens when: